dafadey/simpledraw2D/README.md

 `lib /def:simpledraw2D.def /out:fsimpledraw2D.def /verbose /machine:ix86`

-Now you got import library *fsimpledraw2D.lib* that is compatible with MS Dev '94 linker.
-You can set full path to that library in Build->Settings->Link (just as it was done for Microsft Visual Studio 6.0).
+Now you have an import library *fsimpledraw2D.lib* that is compatible with MS Dev '94 linker.
+You can set the full path to that library in Build->Settings->Link (just as it was done for Microsoft Visual Studio 6.0).
 Doing so for all of exported functions from simpledraw2D you will get...
 NON-WORKING testcmd.exe binary in your MS Dev '94!
 ### Link Running Example
-I have no idea why the hell it is not working with straiht DEF fie, but at runtime on some initialization step it says that there is no `FADEY_INIT_@12` symbol found or something.
+I have no idea why the hell it is not working with straight DEF file, but at runtime on some initialization step it says that there is no `FADEY_INIT_@12` symbol found or something.
 So please note that ***for linking*** it needs `_FADEY_INIT_@12` which you wrote in def ***without*** underscore but got import library ***with*** underscore which is ***required*** to MS Dev linker.
-Now if you open fsimpledraw2D.lib with somewhat like [HxD](https://mh-nexus.de/en/hxd/), you will see that in the beginning all functions are mentioned ***with leading underscode*** while in the end of that file there is a symbols like FADEY_INIT_@12 i.e. ***wihtout*** underscore.
-Possibly I am dong something wrong here but the only way I could bring it to work was the following trick:
+Now if you open fsimpledraw2D.lib with somewhat like [HxD](https://mh-nexus.de/en/hxd/), you will see that in the beginning all functions are mentioned ***with leading underscore*** while in the end of that file there is a symbols like `FADEY_INIT_@12` i.e. ***without*** underscore.
+Possibly I am doing something wrong here but the only way I could bring it to work was the following trick:
 In the def file you do the following change:

 `NAME simpledraw2D.dll`
 <br>`EXPORTS`
 <br>`FFADEY_INIT_@12`

 **NOTE** preceding F in the function name (say it is for Fortran, huh).
-In Fortran test source all functions are changed to preceding `F` dupliates, like so:
+In Fortran test source all functions are changed to preceding `F` duplicates, like so:

 `call ffadey_init_(33,33,3)`

-Linker tries to check if import libray fsimpledraw2D.lib provides `_FFADEY_INIT_@12`, and it does, but at runtime it tries to to search for `FFADEY_INIT_@12` which does not exist, but what exist is `_FADEY_INIT_@12` so in fsimpledraw2D.lib all symbols in the end of the file should be modified by changing F to _.
+Linker tries to check if import library fsimpledraw2D.lib provides `_FFADEY_INIT_@12`, and it does, but at runtime it tries to to search for `FFADEY_INIT_@12` which does not exist, but what exist is `_FADEY_INIT_@12` so in fsimpledraw2D.lib all symbols in the end of the file should be modified by changing F to _.
 This does the trick!
-Now at link time first symbols with leading `_F` are used while at runtime the duplicate capitalized function with only leading undescore are successfully retreived from DLL.
+Now at link time first symbols with leading `_F` are used while at runtime the duplicate capitalized function with only leading underscores are successfully retrieved from DLL.